jsdclxvi/Reforestation/README.md

-## I got a reversible jacket for Christmas, I can't wait to see how it turns out.
+## In my career as a lumberjack I cut down exactly 52,487 trees.
+I know because I kept a log.